What is W-sitting? Causes and Effects

 What Are The Effects of W-Sitting?

-W-Sitting Position is effective for Children’s health.
+W-Sitting Position affects Children’s health in several ways.
 The effects of W-Sitting can be:

-Knee-Foot Distortion: In W-Sitting rotation, there are external rotation of the ankles and internal rotation of the knees.
-These rotations may cause musculoskeletal problems, i.e., tenderness in the tibialis anterior (T.A.) muscle and tightness in the hamstrings.
+Knee-Foot Distortion: In W-Sitting rotation, the ankles rotate externally, and the knees rotate internally.
+These rotations may cause musculoskeletal problems, such as tenderness in the tibialis anterior (T.A.) muscle and tightness in the hamstrings.

-Hip Distortion: W-sitting habit in children causes hip distortion, and muscle imbalances may affect a child’s gait pattern and strength.
-It may impact their capacity with correct weight distribution and neutral alignment.
-It could lead to an altered gait pattern or compensatory movements.
+Hip Distortion: The w-sitting habit in children causes hip distortion and muscle imbalances that affect a child’s gait pattern and strength.
+This may impact their capacity for correct weight distribution and neutral alignment, leading to an altered gait pattern or compensatory movements.

-Less Cross-body coordination: Cross Body Coordination plays an essential role in some regular activities, i.e., reaching across the body, crawling, etc. Weight shifting and Trunk Rotation are necessary components of cross-body coordination.
-The w-sitting position stops these movements.
-When your child sits in a W-Sitting Position, the pelvis and trunk are stabilized in a fixed position.
+Less Cross-body coordination: Cross-body coordination plays an essential role in some regular activities, e.g., reaching across the body, crawling, etc. Weight shifting and Trunk Rotation are necessary components of cross-body coordination.
+The W-sitting position stops these movements.
+When your child sits in a W-sitting position, the pelvis and trunk are stabilized in a fixed position.
 Thus, a lack of cross-body coordination affects the child’s muscles.

 Bad Growth of the Toe Muscle: One more side effect of the w-sitting position is the poor development of toe muscles.